wingming07/wingming07/README.md

 💞️ I’m looking to collaborate on exciting web development projects and tech innovations.

-📫 How to reach me: your-email@example.com
+📫 How to reach me: dineshdinesh12zxas@gmail.com or d860848@gmail.com

 😄 Pronouns: They/Them